-The classification and measurement of financial instruments is determined by the accounting standard AASB 9 Financial Instruments.
-AASB 9 Financial Instruments addresses the classification, measurement and derecognition of financial assets and liabilities, and is driven by the Trust's business model for managing the financial assets and the contractual cash flow characteristics of the financial instruments.
+The classification, measurement and derecognition of financial instruments is determined by the accounting standard AASB 9 Financial Instruments and is driven by the Trust's business model for managing the financial assets and the contractual cash flow characteristics of the financial instruments.

-In accordance with AASB 9 Financial Instruments: Recognition and Measurement, the Trust's investments are categorised in one of the three categories: amortised cost, fair value through other comprehensive income and fair value through profit or loss.
+In accordance with AASB 9, the Trust's investments are categorised in one of the three categories: amortised cost, fair value through other comprehensive income and fair value through profit or loss.